Manchester General Cemetery Transcription Project

 Manchester General Cemetery has also been known as Queen's Park Cemetery or Harpurhey Cemetery and is located on Rochdale Road, a mile or so to the north of Manchester City Centre.
 It opened on 1st September 1837 and was the first cemetery in Manchester to provide burial space on a large scale.
 The Cemetery was originally privately owned and is now in the ownership of Manchester City Council.

 It was 1833 when discussions and notices in the newspapers were held in regards to establishing a new public cemetery.
 Plans were announced for the establishment of a public burial ground to be known as Manchester General Cemetery, in response to the planned removal of burial grounds away from large and densely populated areas due to health considerations and the need for Manchester to have a public burial ground to match the importance and wealth of the City.
 Advertisements appeared in the newspaper for shares to be purchased and were soon taken up.
-Eleven acres of land was purchased from Mr Jonathan Andrew Esq., next to Hendham Hall in May 1836.
+Eleven acres of land were purchased from Mr Jonathan Andrew Esq., next to Hendham Hall in May 1836.
 An open design competition was won by Doncaster architect, William Lambie Moffatt, for the design of entrance buildings comprising of a large carriage entrance, pedestrian entrances, a non-conformist mortuary chapel, a registrars house and administration offices all to be constructed in a neo-classical style.

 The entrance from Rochdale Road is the main carriage entrance into the cemetery, passing through a gated archway with pedestrian gated entrances on either side, from which ornamental parapet walls extend right and left to form the front enclosure.
 To the left, inside the entrance, is the Chapel and on the right is the Registrar's house both identical in Grecian design.
 Each having a portico of four Ionic columns with their bases resting on the parapet walls a simple example of the Temple of Theseus at Athens.
 Two more porticos of columns on each building stand at the back of the buildings facing the cemetery grounds.